• Skip to primary navigation

 This fresh pico de gallo can be used in so many ways.
 Try the suggestions below!

-Snack Serve over chips with some melted cheese for quick and easy nachos, or add beans, cheese, sour cream, and guacamole for a layered dip!
+Snack Serve over chips with some melted cheese for quick and easy nachos, or add beans, cheese or vegan queso, sour cream, and easy 4-ingredient guacamole for a layered dip!

 Mexican food This salsa is a perfect topping for a carne asada quesadilla, some chicken slow cooker enchiladas, or on this Mexican street corn salad.
 This would also be delicious on a carne asada plate with beans and rice!